composewell/streamly/README.md

 ## Idiomatic Haskell at the speed of C

-Streamly is a Haskell library/framework providing basic building blocks or combinators to perform fundamental as well as advanced programming tasks with ease.
+Streamly is a Haskell library/framework providing basic building blocks or combinators to build safe, scalable, modular and high performance software systems.
 The key features it provides are:

 * Speed of C
 * Safety of Haskell